-Toilet training – there are all kinds of ways to make it work, and it’s fairly easy.
+There are all kinds of ways to make it work, and the process is all fairly easy.
 Unless it isn’t.
-Spinoff Parents editor Emily Writes goes through the five stages of toilet training.

 I remember it as if it was yesterday.
 A mother asked me about toilet training.
 I had not toilet trained my son.
 He is not a dog, I said to myself (ho ho ho), he does not need to be trained.
 My son just decided it was time and he just started going to the toilet himself.

 It was easy.

 And I literally said that – it’s easy.
 Just let them do it when they’re ready and they’ll do it.

 How smug I was.
 Verily, I was a dickhead.

 You know what really shows you’re not the great parent you think you are?
 A second child.